Hrolfr/interface-instagram-html-css/README.md

-# @:desktop_computer: Interface do Instagram feita com HTML e CSS @:desktop_computer:
+# :desktop_computer: Interface do Instagram feita com HTML e CSS :desktop_computer:
 (EN)

 From Digital Innovation One (DIO) Bootcamp: Javascript Game Developer .Exercise: Recriando a página inicial do Instagram.Made with HTML and CSS.